phamcongthuy/challenge/_2019/connect/m2m-bell.md

   - Access to LA2050 community
   - Strategy assistance and implementation
 project_innovation_stage: Expand existing program (expanding and continuing ongoing successful projects)
-project_collaborators: |-
+project_collaborators:
-  M2M Bell
+  - M2M Bell

-   Marshall School, USC
+  - 'Marshall School, USC'

-   Viterbi School, USC
+  - 'Viterbi School, USC'

-   The Bixel Exchange at the LA Chamber of Commerce
+  - The Bixel Exchange at the LA Chamber of Commerce
 project_measure: >-
   When our first antenna goes live on campus, the other USC tech teams can run their applications within our attached servers.
 We will then approach the City